 The centrally located Oberhafen neighborhood is well connected to the rest of HafenCity.
 Later it will also encompass the Central Wholesale Market site to the east and its creative influence will spill over into the central neighborhoods of HafenCity, Rotenburgsort, City Süd and the "museum mile" (© ELBE&FLUT) Start slideshow

-Sports facilities on the waterfront
+Playing fields on the waterfront

 Total GFA: 25,000 sqm (existing)

-- Jobs and commercial uses
+- Commercial uses

 - Special institutions